Back

 Why It Looks Like This

-The animation uses exactly 15 bars.
+The animation uses a small set of bars as an example.
 On every step, bubble sort looks at two neighbors:

 Complexity

 Bubble sort is easy to understand, but it is not efficient for large inputs.
 In the average and worst case it needs O(n²) comparisons.
-For 15 bars that is fine for a visual demo.
+That is fine for a small visual demo.
 For thousands of items, a better sorting algorithm is usually the right choice.

 Here are examples of the same bubble sort algorithm in different programming languages.